 This special collection includes the resulting research agenda and several early papers from our MNoE that directly address priorities therein.
 We invite the international community to reflect upon and critique the findings, ideas, and calls to action put forth in this special collection.
 Given the nascent state of this work, dialogue is crucial to advancing the understanding of implementation mechanisms.
 We also hope this research agenda will inspire others to study mechanisms and apply the findings for the betterment of society.

-Articles have undergone each journal’s standard peer-review process and the participating journal Editors declare no competing interests.
+Articles have undergone each journal’s standard peer-review process it was submitted and accepted in and the participating journal Editors declare no competing interests.
 Further articles will be added in due course following peer review.